MITRECND/htpy/README.md

 * request_headers: Called right after all the headers have been parsed and basic sanity checks have passed.
 * request_trailer: Called right after all the request headers have been parsed.
-* request: Called right after an entire request is parsed.
+* request_complete: Called right after an entire request is parsed.
 * response_start: Called as soon as the parser is ready for a response.
 * response_line: Called right after the response line has been parsed.
 * response_headers: Called right after all the headers have been parsed and basic sanity checks have passed.
 * response_trailer: Called right after all the response headers have been parsed.
-* response: Called right after an entire response is parsed.
+* response_complete: Called right after an entire response is parsed.

 <b>Transaction callbacks:</b>
 * request_body_data: Called whenever a body data chunk is processed.